lbianchi-zerynth/docs-v3/docs/reference/apps/pages/ZagentDemo/Demo.md

 Download the demo package and return to the homepage
 ![download]

-Open the Production Insights app and enjoy!
+Open the Production Insights app and let's move to the next step
 ![select_prod_dash]

 ## Start the greenfield simulator